This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How to File a Cerebral Palsy Medical Malpractice Lawsuit in Oklahoma

 Each state has its laws that govern how medical malpractice lawsuits are filed and how they proceed.
 To make the most of this opportunity to get justice for your child, learn a little more about the process and work with a lawyer experienced in these cases.

 Get Matched with a Leading Birth Injury Attorney in Your AreaGet Help Now

 Know the Time Limits

-You can also seek non-economic damages, compensation for things like pain, suffering, and the fact that your child may not ever be able to live independently.
-But, understand that Oklahoma caps this amount at $350,000.
+You can also seek non-economic damages, which include compensation for pain, suffering, and the fact that your child may not ever be able to live independently.
+Oklahoma caps non-economic damages at $350,000.